owengombas/hand-drawing-swift-metal/README.md

 *With interpolation:*
 ![](https://i.imgur.com/dw193ag.jpg)

-*Without interpolation (only the points that are produced from your finger/pen touches):*
+*Without interpolation (only the points that are produced from your finger/pen touches = "key points"):*
 ![](https://i.imgur.com/UTst8CB.jpg)

 ## See also